wuyangf7/OPERA/README.md

 cg10154880	7	AK001533	98603502	rs17720576	7	98616657	A	G	0.0865118	-0.0018608	0.00371972	6.168967e-01	0.489588	0.05912	1.218873e-16	-0.00380076	0.00761151	6.175377e-01	8.987915e-01	20
 ...
 ```
-Columns are probe ID, probe chromosome, gene name, probe position, SNP name, SNP chromosome, SNP position, the effect (coded) allele, the other allele, frequency of the effect allele (estimated from the reference samples), effect size from GWAS, SE from GWAS, p-value from GWAS, effect size from eQTL study, SE from eQTL study, p-value from eQTL study, effect size from SMR, SE from SMR, p-value from SMR, p-value from HEIDI (HEterogeneity In Depedent Instruments) test, and number of SNPs used in the HEIDI test.
+Columns are probe ID, probe chromosome, gene name, probe position, SNP name, SNP chromosome, SNP position, the effect (coded) allele, the other allele, frequency of the effect allele (estimated from the reference samples), effect size from GWAS, SE from GWAS, p-value from GWAS, effect size from eQTL study, SE from eQTL study, p-value from eQTL study, effect size from SMR, SE from SMR, p-value from SMR, p-value from HEIDI test, and number of SNPs used in the HEIDI test.

 * The heterogeneity test (i.e., multi-exposure HEIDI) will be automatically performed for any combinatorial associations passed a PPA threshold (0.8 as default).
 If the heterogeneity test is not interested, it can be turned off by specifying --heidi-off.